-1. The preferred method of making your monthly payments is to use our Autopay option.
-This assures your payments are always received on time, eliminates any problems with delivery via the US Post Office and saves you postage and us processing time.
-To sign up, please fill out our simple Authorization Agreement Form.
-(If you do not have online access, you may request a paper copy, Form T4.13, from the Bookkeeper.)

-2. Monthly payments can also be made by mailing a check to:
+- 1. The preferred method of making your monthly payments is to use our Autopay option.
+This ensures your payments are always received on time, eliminates any problems with delivery via the US Post Office and saves you postage and us processing time.
+To sign up, please opt in to the Buildium portal or use the Contact Us Form.
+(If you do not have online access, you may request a paper copy, Form T4.13, from the Bookkeeper.) - 2.
+Monthly payments can also be made by mailing a check to: